-if Response.encoding is None and chardet module is available, encoding will be guessed.
+If Response.encoding is None, encoding will be guessed using charade.

 url = None

 Final URL location of Response.

 A user-created Request object.

 Used to prepare a PreparedRequest, which is sent to the server.

 - method HTTP method to use. - url URL to send. - headers dictionary of headers to send. - files dictionary of {filename: fileobject} files to multipart upload. - data the body to attach the request.
 If a dictionary is provided, form-encoding will take place. - params dictionary of URL parameters to append to the URL. - auth Auth handler or (user, pass) tuple. - cookies dictionary or CookieJar of cookies to attach to this request. - hooks dictionary of callback hooks, for internal usage.